HEAVEN4499/warden.js/README.md

 # warden.js

-## A demo to learn how MVVM framework work.
+## A demo to learn how React-like framework work.